Accessible Features-Giant Forest & Lodgepole

 Lodgepole Visitor Center

 The visitor center is typically open May through mid-October.
-The entrance to the visitor center has low-energy, power-operated door with two push buttons, one at wheelchair height and another within a kick zone.
+The entrance to the visitor center has a low-energy, power-operated door with two push buttons, one at wheelchair height and another within a kick zone.
 The visitor center’s interior has barrier-free access to interpretive exhibits, the park store, and a standing-height ranger desk.
 Audio description and assistive listening devices are available upon request for park films.
 Outside the visitor center, there are dual-height drinking fountains with a water bottle filling station and a lowered pay phone.
 Accessible restrooms are available around the side of the building.

 Campgrounds (open seasonally)